am-eskandari/comp2216-user-guide-project/docs/creating-charts.md

 ## Conclusion

-By the end of this section, you will have successfully learned the following:
+Now that we completed this section, you are equipped with the following skills:

 :material-check-circle:{ .green-checkmark } The various types of charts available in Excel.